jendatx/Grok-Git/README.md

 * (optional) to ensure that git is configured to use this new .gitignore_global file in your home directory:

 git config --global core.excludesfile /Users/<user>/.gitignore_global

+## Be the Boss of Branches
+There's a great way to set your prompt to always include repo status (as in "what branch am I in?"), using a nice git-prompt.sh shell script by Shawn O. Pearce.
+I've got it in my user directory & love it.
+It's distributed under the GNU General Public License.

 # Level-up Team GitHub Usage